thephpleague/period/docs/4.0/duration.md

 public Duration::fromChrono(string $chrono): self
 ~~~

-Converts its single input, a string representation of a chronometer into a `Duration` object or throws a `Exception` otherwise.
+Converts its single input, a string representation of a chronometer into a `Duration` object or throws a `InvalidDurationFormat` otherwise.

 #### paramter

 `$chrono` is a representation of time without any date part which according to the following format `H:M:S.f`.
 The chronometer unit are always positive or equal to `0` except for the second unit which accept a fraction part.

-When the string is not parsable, an `Exception` is thrown.
+When the string is not parsable, an `InvalidDurationFormat` is thrown.

 ### Examples